 We joined another couple we met at the hostel to do a tour around Isabela with a taxi driver, Mr. Juanito.
 He took us to the Cave of Sucre, Mirador el Mango, flamingo pools, and the Arnaldo Tupiza Tortoise Breeding Center.
 The tour cost $30/car, which was split with the other couple, a great way to save money on taxi tours.

 The tour ended at the tortoise breeding center, only 1.5 kilometers walk from town along a nice trail.
 The trail ended at the edge of town at Iguana Crossing, a boardwalk where marine iguanas cross the street towards the rocks to sun after feeding in the water.
 From there we walked to the dock to watch animals in the shallow bay.
 Off the dock you can also snorkel and see sea lions, iguanas, fish, penguins, stingrays and turtles.
+If you do not find a taxi, you could also take a wetlands tour.

 Cave of Sucre is a cool little lava tunnel at the end of a half a kilometer path.
 The cave has a short loop path and makes for a great underground experience.
 Flashlights are recommended, but the flashlight function on a cell phone is sufficient.